 This program encourages physicians, dentists, physician assistants, certified nurse practitioners, and certified nurse midwives to practice in medically-underserved areas of New Jersey.
 Loan repayment assistance is provided in exchange for agreeing to work in medically-underserved areas.
 Repayment amounts range as high as $120,000 for two to four years of service.

-Student loan redemption is offered in exchange for service as a full-time faculty member at a school of nursing in the state of New Jersey.
+Graduate student loan redemption is offered in exchange for service as a full-time faculty member at a school of nursing in the state of New Jersey.
 Recipients must agree to work in such a position for a five-year period following the completion of an approved graduate degree program.
 This program maxes out at $50,000 in student loan redemption.

 In the spirit of complete transparency, we want you to know that we believe you should exhaust all of your federal grant and loan options before you consider a SoFi private student loan.